LiKaiy1/CFA_level_II_notes/CFA Level Two Notes.md

 Increase in growth rate of labor will have a larger impact than capital.

 y, L and K: data are avaliable from GDP accounts.
-A must be estimayed.
+A must be estimated.

 To estimate potential GDP, we need

 trend estimate for labor and capital.
 A is treated as exogeneous.

 Alternative method:

+growth rate in potential GDP = long-term growth rate of labour force + long-term in labour growth rate in labour productivity

 Growth rate  in potential GDP: long-term growth rate of labor force, and a long-term growth rate in labor productivity.